OpenCTI-Platform/opencti/docs/docs/usage/exploring-events.md

 ### General presentation

-Incidents usually represents negative events impacting ressources you want to protect, but local definitions can vary a lot, from a simple security events send by a SIEM to a massive scale supply chain attack impacting a whole activity sector.
+Incidents usually represents negative events impacting resources you want to protect, but local definitions can vary a lot, from a simple security events send by a SIEM to a massive scale supply chain attack impacting a whole activity sector.

 In the MITRE STIX 2.1, the `Incident` SDO has not yet been finalize and is the object of important work as part of a forthcoming STIX Extension.